-In every small taverna or classy restaurant in Hóra you can sample some of Sifnos’ exceptional dishes cooked by chefs who know how to tempt our taste buds.
+In every small taverna or classy restaurant in Chora you can sample some of Sifnos’ exceptional dishes cooked by chefs who know how to tempt our taste buds.
 When the night falls, set out to discover fancy lounge bars and the hottest nightclubs in the island, and dance the night away!
-Apollonía also boasts elegant hotels, and homey guesthouses.
+Apollonia also boasts elegant hotels, and homey guesthouses.

-A few kilometers away from the town lies the traditional settlement of Artemónas, famous for its neoclassic mansions and its outstanding panoramic view of the island.
-Some of the most famous restaurants and patisseries of Sifnos will welcome you here with fresh homemade cookies and hot doughnuts.
-If you need to spend a relaxing vacation, then Artemónas is the ideal place to book your accommodation.
+A few kilometres away from the town lies the traditional village of Artemonas, famous for its neoclassical mansions and its outstanding panoramic view of the island.
+Some of the most famous restaurants and patisseries of Sifnos will welcome you here with fresh homemade cookies and hot loukoumades (a sweet sprinkled with honey).
+If you need a laid back holiday with cooler temperatures, then Artemonas is the ideal place to book your accommodation.

 Visit the poet’s Ioannis Gryparis house (1870-1942) as well as the confectionery and pottery workshops.
 Go by the immaculate Panagia Koghi church and Panagia Ammou church where you can view the Panagia Monahi icon depicting the Virgin Mary without the Child.
 Don’t miss Panagia Gournia church and Agios Nikolaos side chapel, at Agios Loukas village, and see the murals by Agapios (religious iconographer).
 Stop by Ano Petali with its breathtaking view towards the east and the mainland of the island up to the Castle.